 - Only making appropriate deductions to the deposit.

-Renters in Florida have a right to withhold rent if repairs aren’t made within 7 days of issuing a notice.
-They may also be able to make the repairs themselves then deduct the cost of repair from future rent payments.
+Renters in Florida have a right to withhold rent if repairs aren’t made within 7 days of issuing a notice about issues with the dwelling unit.
+They may also be able to make the repairs themselves then deduct the cost of repair from future rent payments or court costs.

-Conflicts over the return of security deposits can be common.
-The tenant may think they have returned the property in good condition while the landlord may hold a different opinion.
+Conflicts over the return of security deposits can be common, but a security deposit is still essential to the renting of any dwelling unit or applicable building.
+The tenant may think they have returned the property in good condition while the landlord may hold a different opinion, especially if they own more than one unit in the applicable building.

 Now you are familiar with Chapter 83 of Florida Statutes regarding the rights and responsibilities each party to the lease has.
+It can be confusing for landlord and tenant alike, but Florida renters rights are the pinnacle of the industry.
 If you have any more questions, Out Fast Property Management can help!

 We’re a quality Tampa property management company.
 Our high-quality services can help you maximize the return on your investment property.
-Get in touch to learn more!
+Get in touch to learn more for more!
+A landlord elects the very best when they choose us.